A small stone with a simple inscription marks the grave of Charles Dickens, famous English novelist, in Poets' Corner in Westminster Abbey:

 DIED 9th JUNE 1870

 This was at his own wish.
 He wrote in his will "that my name be inscribed in plain English letters on my tomb...
 I rest my claims to the remembrance of my country upon my published works...".
-Dickens died at his house, Gad's Hill Place, near Rochester in Kent and it was presumed that he would be buried at Rochester Cathedral.
-But public opinion, led by The Times newspaper, demanded that Westminster Abbey was the only place for the burial of someone of his distinction.
+Dickens died at his house, Gad's Hill Place, near Rochester in Kent and it was presumed that he would be buried at Rochester Cathedral although an Order in Council did not permit any interments in the churchyard there.
+Public opinion, led by The Times newspaper, demanded that Westminster Abbey was the only place for the burial of someone of his distinction.
 Arthur Penrhyn Stanley, Dean of Westminster, after being approached by John Forster and the poet's son, readily agreed and the funeral was strictly private, following Dickens' own instructions.

 The grave in Poets' Corner was dug at night by the Abbey's Clerk of Works and on the following day, June 14th, at 9.30am three coaches arrived in Dean's Yard (to the south of the Abbey) with the hearse.
 Only twelve mourners attended, made up of family and close friends, together with the Abbey clergy.
 So Dickens was buried in the almost empty and silent Abbey, the funeral service from the 1662 Book of Common Prayer being read by the Dean.
 On the top of the plain coffin was laid a wreath of ferns and roses, with single red and white roses down each side and a circle of white roses at the foot.
 The coffin-plate inscription was the same as that inscribed on the stone.
 It was agreed that the grave should be left open, as by mid-morning reporters from all over London were clamouring to know when the funeral was to be held.
 Thousands of people from all walks of life came to pay their respects at the grave and throw in flowers.
 The grave was closed on June 16th and Stanley preached a memorial sermon on the Sunday following the burial.